Course Outline

 Format:

-A one-page project proposal.
+A two-page project proposal.

 Further details will be available on Canvas